-The Academic Standing Appeal Procedure is a formal request by a student seeking to appeal for an exception to the academic standing regulations as published in the Undergraduate Catalogue, as follows:
+The Academic Standing Appeal Procedure is a formal request by a student seeking to appeal for an exception to the academic standing regulations as published in the Undergraduate Catalog, as follows:

 Following are the criteria for Academic Probation or Academic Dismissal.

-- A students is placed on probation if his or her semester Grade Point Average (GPA) is below a 2.0.
+- A student is placed on probation if his or her semester Grade Point Average (GPA) is below a 2.0.

 - A student is not subject to Academic Dismissal at the end of his or her first semester in a degree program.

 - A student will be dismissed from the college after two consecutive semesters with a GPA below 2.0.